quantmind/pulsar/README.rst

   of the running application.
 * psutil_: if installed, a ``system`` key is available in the dictionary returned by Actor info method.
+* python-certifi_: The [HttpClient][] will attempt to use certificates from certifi if it is present on the system.
 * ujson_: if installed it is used instead of the native ``json`` module.
 * django_: required by the ``pulsar.apps.pulse`` application.
 * unidecode_: to enhance the ``slugify`` function